davidhristov59/eeg-epilepsy-seizure-classification/README.md

-# 🧠 EEG Seizure Prediction using Signal Feature Extraction and Machine Learning
+# 🧠 EEG Seizure Prediction using Feature Extraction and Machine Learning & Transformers

 This project focuses on extracting meaningful features from EEG (electroencephalogram) signals for the purpose of **seizure detection and prediction**.
-It processes raw EEG data into time-domain, frequency-domain, and nonlinear features, which are then used to train and evaluate **machine learning models** for seizure classification.
+It processes raw EEG data into time-domain, frequency-domain, and nonlinear features.
+It combines two complementary approaches:

+**1. Feature-based Machine Learning** – Extracting statistical, spectral, and nonlinear features from EEG signals and training classical ML classifiers.

+**2. Deep Learning with Transformers** – Leveraging sequence modeling with Transformer architectures directly on preprocessed EEG signals for temporal pattern learning.

 ---